Climate emergency

 Carbon dioxide levels in the atmosphere

-The above graph shows the high carbon dioxide level in the atmosphere and how this level is increasing fast.
-To give our coral reefs and glaciers a chance of survival, we need to reduce the carbon dioxide level from the current 410 parts per million (ppm) to a level at which the earth begins to cool.
+The above graph shows the high carbon dioxide level in the atmosphere and how this level is increasing rapidly.
+To give our coral reefs and glaciers a chance of survival, we need to reduce the carbon dioxide level from the current 410 parts per million (ppm) to a level at which the Earth begins to cool.
 This level could be around 280 ppm.

 Carbon dioxide emissions

-To reduce the carbon dioxide level, we need to bring global carbon dioxide emissions down to net-zero and then go beyond zero emissions, drawing carbon dioxide out of the atmosphere.
+To reduce carbon dioxide levels, we need to bring global carbon dioxide emissions to net zero and then go beyond zero, drawing carbon dioxide out of the atmosphere.

 There is no “carbon budget”